Parks, parks and more parks.

 Don't worry, the fun does not get put on pause during the winter months.
 The parks in Eau Claire have endless winter activities to get you outside and keep you active.
 You can try your hand at ice skating at Boyd Park, Demmler Park or Pinehurst Park, or snowshoeing at Lowes Creek County Park.
 If you just want a classic day of sledding, there are plenty of places for that as well, such as Winter After Hours at Pinehurst Park.
 Cross country skiing is always an option, as well.
 Eau Claire parks make sure you have no excuse for vegging out this winter.

 Your furry friends are going to love the parks of Eau Claire just as much as you do.
 Dogs are allowed on leashes in all Eau Claire parks, but we know sometime your dog just wants to run free.
-When that's the case, head over to Otter Creek Dog Park or Happy Tails Off-Leash Dog Park in Chippewa Falls.
+When that's the case, head over to Otter Creek Dog Park or Sundet Off-Leash Dog Park.
+Either option will help get your puppy's legs stretched and able to get that energy out.

 Make sure to #CaptureEC to share your adventures with us.